ericgrandt/money-field/README.md

 bool isFormatValid = _moneyFieldController.isFormatValid();
 bool isLengthValid = _moneyFieldController.isLengthValid();

-bool isValid = _moneyFieldController.isInputValid();
+// Checks if format and length are valid bool isValid = _moneyFieldController.isInputValid();
 ```

 ## Issues

-If you encounter any issues, feel free to post them on the [GitHub page]().
+If you encounter any issues, feel free to post them on the [GitHub page](https://github.com/Erigitic/money-field/issues).